Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 ---
 layout: post
-title: The dying knight in the shiny armour - killing defender while keeping it alive
+title: The dying knight in the shiny armour
-subtitle: Killing defender while keeping it alive
+subtitle: Killing Defender while keeping it alive
 author:
 - last
 ---